vmstan/gravity-sync/README.md

 If you have more than one Pi-hole (PH) in your network and you want to keep the list configurations identical between the two, you've come to the right place.

 The script assumes you have one "primary" PH as the place you make all your configuration changes through the Web UI, doing things such as; manual whitelisting, adding blocklists, device/group management, and other list settings.
 The script will pull the configuration of the primary PH to the secondary.
+It will also bring over the downloaded blocklist files after a `pihole -g` update on the primary, so you do not need to reach out to all your blocklist hosts for updates after syncing.

 It will **not** overwrite device specific settings such as local network configuration, admin/API passwords/keys, upstream DNS resolvers, etc. It will also **not** keep DHCP settings or device leases synchronized.